-- Make the graham cracker streusel.
-Combine 2 tbsp butter with ¼ cup brown sugar, 2 tbsp all-purpose flour, ¼ cup graham cracker crumbs, and ½ tsp cinnamon with a pastry cutter until well combined.
-The mixture should resemble coarse sand.
+- Make graham cracker streusel.
+Combine butter with brown sugar, all-purpose flour, graham cracker crumbs, and cinnamon until well combined.
 Set aside.

-- Make the muffin batter.
-Combine the dry ingredients in a large bowl including 1 cup all-purpose flour, ½ cup whole wheat flour, ¾ cup granulated sugar, ½ tsp salt, 2 tsp baking powder, and 1 tsp cinnamon.
-Whisk together 1 egg, ½ cup buttermilk, 1 tsp vanilla, and ⅓ cup vegetable oil in a separate bowl.
-Combine the wet ingredients with the dry ingredients just until combined.
-Gently stir in 1 ½ cups blueberries just until combined.
+- Make muffin batter.
+Combine dry ingredients in a large bowl including all-purpose flour, whole wheat flour, granulated sugar, salt, baking powder, and cinnamon.
+Whisk together egg, buttermilk, vanilla, and vegetable oil in a separate bowl.
+Combine wet ingredients with dry ingredients just until combined.
+Gently stir in blueberries just until combined.

-- Fill the muffin pan ½ with the muffin batter.
-Scoop 1 tbsp of the cream cheese in the center of the batter and scoop enough muffin batter to fill ¾ full.
-Sprinkle the graham cracker streusel on top.
+- Fill muffin pan ½ way with batter.
+Scoop 2-3 teaspoons of cream cheese filling in the center and scoop enough muffin batter to fill ¾ full.
+Sprinkle graham cracker streusel on top.

 **Helpful tips and common mistakes